-In 2018, the Company identified the following 5 key enterprise risks, : (i) Market Dynamics, (ii) Business Transformation and Programs, (iii) Security and Resilience, (iv) Customer Experience and (v) Laws and Regulations.
-In 2019, these prioritized risks have been further monitored and the following additional enterprise risks have been assessed as well: (i) Talent and Culture, (ii) Supply Chain and (iii) Strategy, Planning, Information and Communication.
-The 5 prioritized risks are detailed below.
+In 2018, the Company identified the following 5 key enterprise risks as priority, which are further detailed below: (i) Market Dynamics, (ii) Business Transformation and Programs, (iii) Security and Resilience, (iv) Customer Experience and (v) Laws and Regulations.
+The following additional enterprise risks have been assessed as well: (i) Talent and Culture, (ii) Supply Chain and (iii) Strategy, Planning, Information and Communication.